-- The Cost of a Healthy Diet (CoHD) is the least expensive combination of locally available items that meets globally consistent food-based dietary guidelines, used as a measure of physical and economic access to healthy diets.
-This is a lower bound (or floor) of the cost per adult per day excluding the cost of transportation and meal preparation. - The National average Cost of a Healthy Diet was N786 in December 2023. - In December 2023, the average CoHD was highest in the South West at N979 per adult per day, compared to N663 per adult per day in North West. - In recent months, the CoHD has risen faster than general inflation and food inflation.
+- The Cost of a Healthy Diet (CoHD) is the least expensive combination of locally available items that meets globally consistent food-based dietary guidelines.
+It is used as a measure of physical and economic access to healthy diets.
+This is a lower bound (or floor) of the cost per adult per day excluding the cost of transportation and meal preparation. - The National average Cost of a Healthy Diet was N938 in February 2024. - In February 2024, the average CoHD was highest in the South West at N1,157 per adult per day, compared to N723 per adult per day in North West. - In recent months, the CoHD has risen faster than general inflation and food inflation.
 However, the CoHD and the food CPI are not directly comparable; the CoHD includes fewer items and is measured in Naira per day, while the food CPI is a weighted index.
+The food CPI increased approximately 4% between January and February 2024, while CoHD increased by 9%.